clint326/FireFun/README.md

-# Fire Fun
+# FireFun

-The sequel to Firebase Fun!
+The sequel to FirebaseFun!

+Started on April 25, 2016 by Clint Laskowski (@clint326)